tytydraco/yessleep/out/Now_that_God_has_revealed_himself_none_of_us_are_allowed_to_die.md

 Some knew immediately—when their loved ones in hospice care saw remarkable turnarounds in health.

-Others missed the memo until mass consensus had been established, when scientists and statisticians alike revealed that by every known metric—natural disasters, car crashes, heart attacks—that the number of daily reported deaths had plummeted from an average of 160,000 to zero.
+Others missed the memo until mass consensus had been established, when scientists and statisticians alike revealed that by every known metric—natural disasters, car crashes, heart attacks—the number of daily reported deaths had plummeted from an average of 160,000 to zero.

 Life went on, and as it did, I started hearing whispers of what *worship* was.
 Depending on who you talked to, online or at the watercooler, you’d hear a different rumor, a different interpretation.